How to Stop Smoking: Tips to Quit for Good

 As your blood circulation starts to improve – usually within two to 12 weeks of quitting – you’ll start to find your energy levels increase.
 At the same time, your immune system will receive a boost, and the increase in oxygen in the body will reduce fatigue and mean you are less likely to suffer from headaches.

-Studies show that people’s stress levels lower once they have stopped smoking.
+Despite society having previously believed smoking helps you to de-stress, studies show that people’s stress levels lower once they have stopped smoking.
 However, nicotine withdrawal during the first few weeks after quitting can also cause stress, so be patient and you’ll soon get through this challenging stage.
+It’ll be worth it.

-An addiction to nicotine is the main reason people smoke, which is something nicotine replacement therapy (NRT) can help with.
-This medication provides low levels of nicotine to help keep cravings under control, without any of the tar or poisonous chemicals (such as carbon monoxide) that are found in tobacco smoke.
-Because NRT minimises the effects of withdrawal, it can increase your chances of successfully stopping smoking for good.
+As nicotine is addictive, giving up smoking can be challenging; the best way to quit smoking for good is to try nicotine replacement therapy (NRT).
+This medication provides low levels of nicotine to help keep your cravings under control, without any of the tar or poisonous chemicals that are found in tobacco smoke.
+Because NRT minimises the effects of smoking withdrawal, it can increase your chances of successfully stopping smoking for good.

 NRT medications can be purchased from pharmacies and are also available on prescription from a doctor or from NHS Stop Smoking Services.
 They are available as:

-Remember, support to help you stop smoking is available.
-If you are considering quitting, talk to your doctor or pharmacist to determine the best treatment plan and discover e-cigarette products at your local pharmacy.
-You can also access support from your local NHS Stop Smoking Service.
+Remember, it’s never too late to quit smoking and there is lots of support available.
+If you are considering quitting, talk to your doctor or pharmacist to determine the best treatment plan and find help with quitting smoking at your local NHS Stop Smoking Service.